fotomash/kynderway_st_3/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## API documentation

+Documentation for this project's API is automatically generated during CI builds and can be accessed in your running environment at `/docs`.

 ## License